May 2019Transmittal 459

 full-scope financial services to swap counterparties located in the

 E.U.
-The agencies’ policy objective in developing the interim final
+The agencies’ policy objective in developing the interim

-or other related establishment located within the E.U. or the United
+to an affiliate or other related establishment located within the

-States.
-The agencies seek to address industry concerns about the status
+E.U. or the United States.
+The agencies seek to address industry concerns

-margin rule.
-The interim final rule is effective March 19, 2019 (Regulation KK, Docket R-1654), the same day it was published in the Federal
+19, 2019 (Regulation KK, Docket R-1654), the same day it was published in the Federal

 Register.
 Holding and Nonbank Financial Companies